zakkarry/retraktarr/README.md

   --privacy PRIVACY, -p PRIVACY
                         Specifies the Trakt.tv list privacy settings (private/friends/public - overrides config file settings)
+  --genre GENRE, -g GENRE
-  --refresh             Forces a refresh_token exchange (oauth) and sets the config to a new tokens.
+                        Specifies the genre(s) of content to add to your list (OR logic) --refresh             Forces a refresh_token exchange (oauth) and sets the config to a new tokens.
   --timeout TIMEOUT     Specifies the timeout in seconds to use for POST commands to Trakt.tv --version             Displays version information